MicrosoftDocs/ATADocs/ATADocs/working-with-ata-console.md

 ---
 # required metadata

-title: Understanding the Advanced Threat Analytics console | Microsoft Docs
+title: Understanding the Advanced Threat Analytics console
 description: Describes how to log into the ATA console and the components of the console
 keywords:
 author: rkarlin